brycetshaw/River-Forecast-App/shell-commands.md

 docker exec -it mysql01 mysql -u root -p !3N(eHezZoJdecYtoRc4rJamYnE

-CREATE USER 'riverapp'@'172.103.187.218' IDENTIFIED BY 'riverapp';
+CREATE USER 'riverapp'@'%' IDENTIFIED BY 'riverapp';
-GRANT ALL PRIVILEGES ON *.* TO 'riverapp'@'localhost' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON *.* TO 'riverapp'@'%' WITH GRANT OPTION;
 FLUSH PRIVILEGES;
 ```